miguelbhagubai/testpage/pages/terms.md

 ---
 title: Terms and Conditions
-description: Terms and conditions on data usage and sharing.
+description: Rules, regulations and data use agreement
 permalink: /termsandconditions/
 ---